emmercm/www/src/blog/_pinning-python.md

 . venv/bin/activate
 ```

-Then, we need to install the dependencies we want to pin, which will take care of resolving compatible versions and installing transient dependencies:
+Then, we need to install the packages we want to pin, which will take care of resolving compatible versions and installing transient dependencies:

 ```python
 # requirements.txt